mattysparkles/exwayskate/README.md

-# X-Ray Companion
+# exway Companion

-A Flutter companion app for Exway/X-Way electric skateboards.
+A Flutter companion app for Exway electric skateboards.
 It connects over BLE to provide live telemetry, ride logging, and firmware updates.
 The app ships with a mock profile so you can explore the UI without hardware.

-Binary assets such as screenshots and icons are omitted from this repository and provided separately.

 ## Quick Start